veiss-com/sw-tools/README.md

 }
 ```

+> **Note:** Forms and administrations should be excluded from being prefetched to avoid unwanted behaviors.

 #### Slow connections

 To avoid problems with the prefetch in slow connections, use the api [Network Information].
 Although it is under development, it is already available in some of the most used mobile browsers ([see caniuse]).
 Whenever the user is browsing through a slow connection, URL prefetch will be avoided.